Dirty Girl (2010 film): Plot

 Clarke is cheered as he dances, but is caught by Joseph who enters during this.
 Danielle collects the prize money, but they are both taken in Joseph's other car.
 Clarke provokes his father into pulling the car over to attack him, while he tells Danielle to flee.
 Danielle manages to make it to a bus station, upset having to had to leave Clarke behind.
 She finds her father's house, where she is met by her mother, who asks her to leave.
 Danielle manages to make it to her father, who kindly rejects her, revealing he has a young daughter.

-Sad, Danielle returns home and visits Clarke's mother, who tells her that Clarke's father has sent him to military school and has moved into an apartment.
+Despondent, Danielle returns home and visits Clarke's mother, who tells her that Clarke's father has sent him to military school and has moved into an apartment.
 Danielle enters the talent show and sings "Don't Cry Out Loud" by Melissa Manchester, who is Clarke's favorite singer.
 As she breaks down singing, Clarke enters dressed in a military uniform.
 They finish the song together and get into Danielle's car.
-Clarke reveals that his mother let him out early and that, in an all-boys school, he became very popular, with some sexual implications, at the same school Clarke also learned how to better defend himself against his abusive father, who his mother finally decided to divorce after getting fed up his cruel and controlling behavior.
+Clarke reveals that his mother let him out early and that, in an all-boys school, he became very popular, with some sexual implications, at the same school Clarke also learned how to better defend himself against his abusive father, whom his mother finally decided to divorce after getting fed up with his cruel and controlling behavior.
 Danielle, with a less rebellious attitude, and Clarke, now no longer afraid to be himself, drive off into the sunset.

 Cast

 Production

 Abe Sylvia developed the story in 2004 while attending UCLA.
-Sylvia describes it as a fictional account of “growing up in the 1980s” that draws upon some of his adolescent experiences in Oklahoma.
+Sylvia describes it as a fictional account of "growing up in the 1980s" that draws upon some of his adolescent experiences in Oklahoma.

-Sally Hawkins and Lisa Kudrow were originally cast in late 2009.
+Sally Hawkins and Lisa Kudrow were originally cast in November 2009.
 Jovovich subsequently replaced Hawkins in the role of Sue-Ann, and Mary Steenburgen replaced Kudrow in the role of Peggy.

-Filming began in Southern California in 2010 and was completed in Los Angeles in May 2010.
+Filming began in Southern California, in 2010 and was completed in Los Angeles in May 2010.

 Reception

+The film grossed $143,485 worldwide against an estimated budget of $4 million.

-Dirty Girl received mostly negative critical reviews, with a "Rotten" rating of 34% at the review aggregator website Rotten Tomatoes, based on 41 reviews.
-In the New York Times, A.O.
-Scott declared that he found himself cheering not for the main characters on their road trip, but for the actors Temple and Dozier who were doing their best to salvage a chaotic script that "has far less insight, and much less panache, than a randomly chosen episode of Glee."
+Dirty Girl received mostly negative critical reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 35% based on 40 reviews, with an average rating of 5/10.

+In The New York Times, A. O. Scott declared that he found himself cheering not for the main characters on their road trip, but for the actors Temple and Dozier who were doing their best to salvage a chaotic script that "has far less insight, and much less panache, than a randomly chosen episode of Glee."
-The film underperformed at the box-office, earning only $55,125 against an estimated budget of $4 million, due to a limited release.